huaweicloud/terraform-provider-huaweicloud/docs/resources/vpc_subnet.md

   address 2.

 * `availability_zone` - (Optional, String, ForceNew) Specifies the availability zone (AZ) to which the subnet belongs.
   The value must be an existing AZ in the system.
-Changing this creates a new Subnet.
+Changing this creates a new subnet.

 * `tags` - (Optional, Map) The key/value pairs to associate with the subnet.